 Getasoz is correct about internet cafes - you can't help but trip over them in SE Asia.
 So you can easily jump online and search for information about your next destination.

-Hope that helps! :) about 10 years ago
+Hope that helps! :) over 11 years ago

 You guys rock.
 I feel like a total schoolgirl completely inexperienced with this stuff but none of you are laughing at me... thank you.